-If you’ve turned into a true coffee snob, then you’ve probably realized that you can save a bit of money by making your own coffee at home rather than stopping at the coffee shop on the way to work every day.
+If you’ve turned into a true coffee snob, then you’ve probably realized that you can save a bit of money by making your own coffee at home rather than stopping at the coffee shop on the way to work every day, or you’ve signed up to a Seattle coffee subscription so you can get your beans each month without the extra expense.
 Although baristas have the tendency to make their jobs look much more complicated than they are in reality, you shouldn’t be scared to start making your own quality coffee at home in the morning.
 If you’d like to take a shot at making your own coffee at home, then follow these ten steps to make sure it tastes just as good as it does at the local coffee shop.

 - Avoid Pre-ground Coffee

 Purchasing pre-ground coffee is just about the worst way you can get started when making coffee at home.
 You should start the process with fresh, whole beans as those will have much more flavor and a much better taste.
 If the roasting data is not on the coffee bag, then you should avoid it.
 If you decide to purchase pre-ground coffee that was originally roasted a month ago, then you may as well stop reading here and give up because none of the other tips on this list are going to be able to make up for this mistake.

 - Choose Local Coffee Brands

 There are a seemingly limitless number of options to choose from when it comes to coffee brands, but it’s usually a good idea to stick with your local options.
 Stay away from the mass-produced coffee beans you can find on any shelf in the country.
 Instead, go down to your local coffee shop and grab something there because it will likely have been roasted much more recently.
 In fact, some coffee shops will roast the coffee on the spot for you to guarantee the ultimate level of freshness (read more now).